dexie/dexie-website/docs/DBCore/DBCore.md

 DBCore is a middleware-approach for Dexie that is superior to the [hooks API](../Table/Table.hook('creating')).
 These are the reasons it is superior to the hooks API:

-1. It allows the injector to perform asynchronic actions before forwarding a call.
+1. It allows the injector to perform asynchronous actions before forwarding a call.
 2. It allows the injector to take actions both before and after the forwarded call.
 3. It covers more use cases, such as when a transaction is created, allow custom index proxies etc.